kshannn/react_art_gallery/README.md

 <img src='./public/art_gallery_colour_palette.png' style='display:block'>
 <br>

 * The main colours used to design the website are based on the colours in the logo.
 The colours consist of different shades of red, blue, and yellow which are primary colours.
-As all colours can be created from primary colours, it is a fitting palette for an art website that encourages creation of art from even its most simple form.
+As all colours can be created from primary colours, it is a fitting palette for an art website as it suggests to users that they can create wonderful art even with the simplest palette.

 _Font Choice_
-* The font used throughout the website is san-serif to match the brand logo.
+* Majority of the font used throughout the website is san-serif to match the brand logo.
 The use of san-serif also makes words easier to read.
+Only the words in the hero image is in serif for aesthetic purposes.

 ## Features

-1. **Users can create, update, and delete art posts.** With just a click of a "create" button, users are directed to a forms page where they can fill up the details to make their art post.
+1. **Users can create, update, and delete art posts.** With just a click of a "create" button, users are directed to a form page where they can fill up the details to make their art post.
 Their new art would then be updated in the gallery page.
 Once a user has clicked into a particular art post, they are able to edit or delete the art post through a dropdown button represented by an ellipses icon.

 2. **Users can create, update, and delete reviews.** Users can easily leave reviews for an art post by clicking into a particular art post and filling up the review form immediatelly.
 This feature encourages users to leave reviews with a call-to-action message "Help out another fellow artist by leaving a review!" and remove "roadblocks" having the form on the same page, thereby making it easier for users to create a review with a single click.
 Users are also able to update and delete reviews through a dropdown button represented by an ellipses icon.